codelabspro/AutonomousGPT/README.md

 It is potentially dangerous and may cause your AI to run forever or carry out actions you would not usually authorise.
 Use at your own risk.

-1. Run the `autonmousgpt` python module in your terminal:
+1. Run the `autogpt` python module in your terminal:

 ```
-python -m autonmousgpt --speak --continuous
+python -m autogpt --speak --continuous

 ```